ibm-cloud-docs/mqcloud/learn/mqoc_qm_locations.md

 The full list of available locations is:

+For instances created in the Sydney location:

+* IBM Cloud Sydney

-For instances created in the EU-GB location:
+For instances created in the London location:

-* IBM Cloud EU-GB (London)
+* IBM Cloud United Kingdom (London)

-For instances created in the EU-DE location:
+For instances created in the Frankfurt location:

-* IBM Cloud EU-DE (Frankfurt)
+* IBM Cloud Germany (Frankfurt)
+* AWS EU West 1 (Ireland)

-For instances created in the US South location:
+For instances created in the Dallas location:

 * IBM Cloud US South (Dallas)
 * AWS US East 1 (North Virginia)